gain620/gain620.github.io/_posts/2019-01-19-apply-gitignore-on-an-existing-repository-already-tracking-large-number-of-files.md

 comments: true
 ---

-##"Sometimes, you push a large number of files inadvertently, that were not meant to be pushed to the remote repository.
+## "Sometimes, you push a large number of files inadvertently, that were not meant to be pushed to the remote repository.
 You may try adding a new .gitignore file, but it just won't work.
-Too late!":
+Too late!" :

 Since, I myself being a junior programmer and not 100% comfortable using Git yet, I often make these mistakes.